mediacloud/backend/doc/vagrant.markdown

     cd script/vagrant/

     # Power on the virtual machine
+    #
-    # (Note: if running from Windows, "vagrant up" will require Administrator privileges and (probably) a local account)
+    # (Note: if running from Windows, "vagrant up" will require to be run with
+    # Administrator privileges and Git's "config.symlinks" set to "true")
     vagrant up --provider=virtualbox